conmaol/gadelica/grammar/nouns/grammatical-dependents/specifiers/post-specifiers.md

 > `❌ Thàinig naimhdean athar an leinibh.` (for ‘The infant’s father’s enemies came.’)

+To be clear, the following ‘double genitive avoidance’ rule holds in Gaelic:

-**A common noun which is the (post-)specifier of another noun, whilst having yet another noun as its own (post-)specifier, must appear in the nominative case rather than in the genitive.**
+> **A common noun which is the (post-)specifier of another noun, whilst having yet another noun as its own (post-)specifier, must appear in the nominative case rather than in the genitive.**

 The grammatical versions of the previous two sentences are as follows, where genitive `athar` has been replaced by nominative `athair`: